“Paul, an apostle (not from men nor through man, but through Jesus Christ and God the Father who raised Him from the dead)…. “

-The New Testament employs the word “apostle” in an official and non-official way.
+The New Testament employs the word “apostle” in both an official and non-official way.
 The term carries the idea of sending as a missionary or one sent with the full authority of an official apostle.
 The latter meaning is the sense of our verse.

 Paul only used the term “apostle” when necessary to affirm his credentials.
 He preferred the term “servant.”